 7-12 Months:

-- Sight: Infants develop depth perception and can judge distances, which helps them reach for and grasp objects accurately.
+- Sight: They learn to sense depth and space, allowing them to reach and grasp objects perfectly.

-- Hearing: They imitate sounds and enjoy interactive games like peek-a-boo and pat-a-cake.
+- Hearing: They would imitate any sound and respond well to such interactive games like peek-a-boo and pat-a-cake.

 Early Signs of Developmental Delays